 Monetary policy framework

-The monetary policy framework of the Eurosystem comprises the general rules for Eurosystem monetary policy instruments and procedures, which are used to implement decisions made by the Governing Council of the ECB on monetary policy in the euro area in a decentralised manner.
-The Eurosystem’s monetary policy operations are executed under uniform terms and conditions in all member states.
-The Deutsche Bundesbank is responsible for implementing Eurosystem monetary policy with German counterparties.
+The Eurosystem’s monetary policy framework comprises the general rules for Eurosystem monetary policy instruments and procedures, which are used to implement decisions made by the Governing Council of the ECB on monetary policy in the euro area in a decentralised manner.
+Its monetary policy operations are executed under uniform terms and conditions in all Member States.
+Eurosystem monetary policy is implemented in Germany by the Deutsche Bundesbank in collaboration with German counterparties.

 The monetary policy framework consists of a set of monetary policy instruments.
 The Eurosystem conducts open market operations, offers standing facilities and requires credit institutions to hold minimum reserves on accounts in the Eurosystem.
-The Eurosystem's monetary policy framework is formulated with a view to ensuring the participation of a broad range of counterparties.
-Institutions subject to minimum reserves may access the Eurosystem's standing facilities and participate in Eurosystem open market operations that are based on standard tenders.
+Its monetary policy framework is formulated with a view to ensuring the participation of a broad range of counterparties.
+Institutions subject to minimum reserve requirements may access the Eurosystem standing facilities and participate in Eurosystem open market operations based on standard tenders.
 For outright transactions, no restrictions are placed a priori on the range of counterparties.

-Pursuant to Article 18.1 of the Statute of the ESCB, all Eurosystem credit operations (ie liquidity-providing monetary policy operations and intraday credit) have to be based on adequate collateral.
-The Eurosystem accepts a wide range of assets to underlie its operations and has developed a single framework for eligible collateral common to all Eurosystem credit operations.
+Pursuant to Article 18.1 of the Statute of the ESCB, all Eurosystem credit operations (i.e. liquidity-providing monetary policy operations and intraday credit) have to be based on adequate collateral.
+The Eurosystem accepts a wide range of assets to underlie its operations and has developed a single list of eligible collateral common to all Eurosystem credit operations.

 The Governing Council of the ECB may, at any time, change the instruments, conditions, criteria and procedures for the execution of Eurosystem monetary policy operations.